Mariusmarten/mariusmarten.github.io/projects.md

 Maastricht, 2018: Machine Consciousness
 ====================
-Paper about State of the art in achieving machine consciousness by using cognitive frameworks
+Review paper about the state of the art in achieving machine consciousness by using cognitive frameworks.
+Assessing the gloabal workspace hypthesis, Tononis integrated information theory and importance of an internal selfmodel.

 Frankfurt, 2016: Determinants of cooperation
 ====================

+project title ‘the determinants of cooperation and behavior of children in public good games’ in cooperation with the Faculty of Business and Economics Management and Microeconomics at Goethe-University planning, coordination, documentation and analysis of the results

+cooperation norms within an Public Good Game

 Frankfurt, 2015: Inequality  and  Finance